 “Look at the Ball of Fire!”

-(July 20, 1969) — Four days later, the same group and our father were up late, in the living room, and on our brand-new, Sears & Roebuck color TV, watching the grainy, black and white image of Neil Armstrong stepping onto the moon, and delivered what might be the most memorable line in all of time.
+July 20, 1969 — Four days later, we were up late, in the living room, watching on our brand-new, Sears & Roebuck color TV, the grainy, black and white picture of Neil Armstrong stepping onto the moon, and hearing him speak.

 “That’s One Small Step for Man

 In the video here, after a short ride on the River Road, along the Indian River, and through Rockledge (my hometown), we meet a young family from Fort Lauderdale, spending the weekend in the turn-of-the-century (1900) Florida cottage.

 My mother and I were invited in (local style) to watch television, waiting for the countdown to reach a couple of minutes, when we’d all go outside, take our positions, look across the Indian River (Intracoastal Waterway) toward the VAB (Vertical [vehicle] Assembly Building), where Discovery sat ready on pad 39B, awaiting ignition and launch.

 Most striking to me, as often, is the (audio) reaction of those witnessing their first launch.
 “Look at the Ball of Fire” is only the beginning.